 On closer examination though, there is another, less obvious, but very strong case for those choosing homebirth to get a doula:

 That’s right.
 Especially for first time parents, the biggest risk of a homebirth is not a life-threatening complication, but rather having to pack up in the middle of labor and head to the very place you didn’t want to go, for an intervention you were trying to avoid — an epidural.
-According to various studies, the risk is somewhere between 1 in 10 and 1 in 5 — this will differ midwife-to-midwife depending on the mix of first-time and repeat parents that her practice sees, but in general, the risk is not small.
+According to various studies, the risk of transfer in labor is somewhere between 1 in 10 and 1 in 5, with the most common reason being prolonged labor.
+About half of such transfers result in pain relief.
+This will differ midwife-to-midwife depending on the mix of first-time and repeat parents that her practice sees, but in general, the risk is not small.
 Rarely, repeat parents may need an epidural, too, and even if not, there will certainly come a point in labor when they will feel overwhelmed.

-So, if you have invested a large amount of time, money and energy into having an unmedicated delivery in the comfort of your home, you should strongly consider a doula not just to stay comfortable and supported, but also to reduce the chances of transferring.
+So, if you have invested a large amount of time, money and energy into having a homebirth, you should strongly consider a doula.
+Not just to stay comfortable and supported, but also to reduce your chances of transferring.